 The Connecticut Senate Democrats are committed to ensuring that all Connecticut residents are able to obtain quality, affordable health care.

-Connecticut also has a number of programs in place to provide health care to people without insurance.
-These programs are administered by the state Department of Social Services (DSS).
+Connecticut has a number of programs in place to provide health care to people without insurance.
+These programs—which include HUSKY Health and the Charter Oak Health Plan—are administered by the state Department of Social Services (DSS).

-Uninsured state residents ages 19–64 who are not eligible for either the HUSKY or LIA programs may be eligible for the Charter Oak Health Plan.
-Though Charter Oak offers a limited benefit package, people with preexisting medical conditions are not excluded.
-Individuals are asked to pay premiums (ranging from $25 to $307 per month) based on their income.
-In addition to the premiums, people in Charter Oak must also pay co-insurance, co-payments and various deductibles (ranging from $150 to $1750).
+Uninsured state residents ages 19-64 who are not eligible for HUSKY may be eligible for the Charter Oak Health Plan.
+Individuals enrolled in Charter Oak are asked to pay premiums based on their income.
+In addition to the premiums, people enrolled in Charter Oak must also pay co-insurance, co-payments and various deductibles.

 The Connecticut General Assembly’s Public Health Committee, Human Services Committee and Insurance Committee each play a role in developing, researching and proposing legislation related to health care and the needs of the uninsured and underinsured in our state.